Coset topologies on $\mathbb{Z}$ and arithmetic applications: Some exotic topologies on and

 \subsubsection{Golomb systems}

 As the observant reader may have noticed, the topologies in Example \ref{eg:brwntyp} share much more structure than just being of Brown type.
 The following construction aims at capturing some of this structure.
+We start by choosing sets $B_n\subseteq\Z/n\Z$ and then define $\calt_n$ so to make this notation compatible with the one used in \S\ref{sss:brwntyp} (see Remark \ref{r:bncm}.2 below).\\

 Fix a function $\gamma\colon\calp\rightarrow\N$.
 Then $\gamma$ defines a monoid

 For each prime $p$, fix an arbitrary nonempty subset $B_{p^{\gamma(p)}}$ of $\Z/p^{\gamma(p)}\Z$.
 If $\gamma(p)>0$ we also require $B_{p^{\gamma(p)}}\neq\Z/p^{\gamma(p)}\Z$.
 The sets $B_n$ are then defined for each $n\in\N_1$ by the rules: $B_1\neq\emptyset$,